 The City of Kimberley is in the final stages of a major update to the Official Community Plan (OCP), the first comprehensive review since 2005.
-Council approved first reading of the proposed OCP Bylaw 2600 at the December 11th regular meeting to initiate the formal bylaw review and public hearing process for the updated OCP.
-A date for public hearing is not yet confirmed but anticipated to be in February 2018.
+Council approved first reading of the proposed OCP Bylaw 2600 at the December 11th Regular Council Meeting to initiate the formal bylaw review and public hearing process for the updated OCP.
+Second reading was approved at the January 22nd Regular Council Meeting.

 The primary objectives of the OCP review and update project included:

 - Refresh and confirm community's vision for land use and development;

 - Develop clear and concise content to guide planning decisions;